nanny-on/agent/README.md

 Why Whitelist-based Application Control
 =======================================

+Application whitelisting has been based on zero-trust concept(defualt-deny).
+Users or system managers only trust applications which were made and published by well-known developers or software vendors.

 ![image](https://github.com/nanny-on/misc/blob/main/images/trustmodel.png)

 When it comes to prevention from malware infection, application controls will bring a variety of benefits to us.